-AGB 413 AGB 443 Agricultural Economics An in-depth study of the determinants of supply and demand of agricultural products with an emphasis of trends and seasonal variations of price, forecasting models, and the influence of governmental policy on price.
+An in-depth study of the determinants of supply and demand of agricultural products with an emphasis of trends and seasonal variations of price, forecasting models, and the influence of governmental policy on price.
 Prerequisite: ECO 213 and ECO 223.
 Offered fall semester, odd years.
-Governmental Policy in Agriculture An in-depth study of past and current governmental agricultural 3 hours 3 hours policy as it applies to producers and consumers both in domestic and international markets.
+AGB 443 Governmental Policy in Agriculture An in-depth study of past and current governmental agricultural policy as it applies to producers and consumers both in domestic and international markets.
 Offered spring semester, even years.
-ART bics and Advanced Topics courses are offered on occasion to meet spec .
+3 hours ART pics and Advanced Topics courses are offered on occasion to meet spec .
 These variable credit-hour courses are offered at all levels (191, 291, 3 ART 100 Art Orientation Introduces the discipline of visual art.
 Focuses on career opportunities, students' major responsibilities, faculty expectations, creative process, and Christian art perspectives.
 Includes opportunities to take field trips to hear professional guest speakers.
 Requires group activities, including participation in the Art Club.
 This course is required for all art majors and minors.
 Offered fall and spring semesters.
 1 hour ART 101 Color and Design I Explores design elements and fundamentals, including creative two-dimensional applications.
 Lab fee.
 Offered fall semester.
 3 hours ART 102 Color and Design II Applies design basics to creative three-dimensional studio projects.
 Lab fee.
 Prerequisite: ART 101.
 Offered spring semester.
 3 hours ART 103 Art Appreciation Studies visual art forms, major artists and their work, and specific disciplines, styles, and processes for the purpose of increasing awareness and appreciation of visual art and creativity.
 Fulfills fine art appreciation requirement.
 Offered fall semester and summer term, even years 3 hours ART 104 Art Activity Provides an opportunity to pursue an area of interest in an art and/or craft mutually agreed upon by student and instructor.
 May be selected for activity credit.
 Primarily for students not majoring in art.
 Lab fee.
 Activity course.
 1 hour ART 200 Art Community Continues participation in the HLGU Art Club.
 Focuses on building community and collaborating with fellow artists.
 Includes opportunities to take field trips to hear professional guest speakers.
 Participation in all aspects in Hagerman Art Gallery exhibit is required.
 This course is required for all art majors and minors.
 Prerequisite: ART 100.
 Offered fall and spring semesters.
-1 hour
+1 hour ART 201 Drawing I Focuses on problems in still-life and landscape drawing, using a 3 hours